So, curious person, we meet again. If you don't see the answer to your questions here, you can contact me!

 Q: I don't see the art-design-print I want offered on your Etsy site.

 A: In that instance, I can add a custom listing with your name on it.
 All the prints cost the same for the same sizes.
-Sometime, if a design is very recent, I may not offer it for sale until I'm satisfied with the image.
+Sometime, if a design is very recent, I may not offer it for sale until I'm satisfied with the image, or it may be that the art is older and I don't have it prepared and sized for standard size prints yet.
 I often show art as Artist's Proofs, and then make adjustments to future prints afterwards.

 Q: Can I buy your designs on anything else, besides prints?

 A: Eventually.
-I'm on a long waiting list on Threadless.com for one of their new Artist's Shops.
-Once they give me the go-ahead to launch, I'll start adding products with my most popular designs first.
-They offer tees, phone cases, and a lot of other product options I know my art illustrations are going to look great on.
-For now, I'm slowly adding products to my Society6 site, and you can get some of my more popular designs on tees and home decor.
+I'm on Threadless.com in one of the Artist's Shops here.
+It's just really time consuming to prepare digital files for each product.
+I usually start adding products with my most popular designs first.
+Threadless offers tees, phone cases, and a lot of other product options I know my art illustrations are going to look great on.
+I also have stuff in my Society6 site, and you can get some of my more popular designs on tees and home decor.

 Q: How do you make your illustrations?